Atrop1n/LoRa_Camera_Trap/README.md

 ### Webpage
 After both devices are set up, wave you hand in front of the PIR sensor, to trigger motion detection.
 You should see changes on the webpage and LCD display.
 Image was taken and is now being transmitted.
 All values except image will now be automatically updated every 5 seconds.
 In order to update the image, refresh the page.
 Once the image is fully transmitted, it will stay on the screen until a new one is taken.
 If you configure LoRa bandwidth or spreading factor on the webpage, changes will take effect **only** after a picture is fully transmitted.
 The reason is that all the parameter changes must be applied to both sender and receiver.
 This is achieved by sending a config packet from receiver to sender.
-The sender listens for packets only for a short time right after it has finished image transmissions.
+The sender listens for packets only for a short time right after it has finished image transmission.

 ### sending config packet (receiver)
 ```